From: greatseams

 Date: 07-01-2007, 11:58 AM (28 of 28)

 Hi I charge €10.00 (about $9.00 I think) per hour but I live in Greece, and we have the lowest wages in the whole of Europe.
 You should definitely be charging more.
 What I get a lot of is, "you must do it this way, exactly as I say!!!
 I know because I sew", erm OK why are you asking me to do it then?
+Sewing is my job, and I get fed up of people belittling and undervalueing what we do.
+It takes years of patience, study and mistakes!!
+If someone brings me a zip to replace and don't like the sound of my prices then they are free to find someone else to do it!!
+What we do isn't just a job but requires skill and artistry. |

 User: Kerkyra

-Member since: 07-01-2007
+Member since: 07-01-2007 Total posts: 15 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22096.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-22096.html